dadap/pigdo/README.md

 Currently, the only documentation for pigdo is this README file and the source code.
-The source is commented in a Doxygen-compatible style, and documentation may be generated from the source code using Doxygen by building the "docs" target in the Makefile.
+The source is commented in a Doxygen-compatible style, and documentation may be generated from the source code using Doxygen by running doxygen from the source directory.

 Copying
 -------